 The above facts should encourage you to act quickly in the event of an infestation, and contact your trusted pest control expert in Cape Town.

 Silverfish are drawn to material that contains polysaccharides, for example, starches and dextrin used in adhesives.
 These include:

 Some other favourite snacks include:

 - Dead insects

-Silverfish are determined creatures, and will quite literally eat through your wallpaper to consume the paste beneath.
+Silverfish are determined creatures, and they will literally eat through your wallpaper to consume the paste beneath.
 They are infamous for destroying tapestries, and also enjoy feeding on cotton, linen, silk, food crumbs and dead insects.
 They even go so far as to consume their own moulted exoskeletons, known as the exuvia.
-If silverfish are deprived of other food resources, they are quite able to consume synthetic fabrics and leatherware.
+If silverfish are deprived of other food resources, they are quite able to eat synthetic fabrics and leatherware.

 Regardless, they are capable of living for a year or more without eating – as long as there is water available to them.